 |What's The Hive Stadium Like?|

-years at their Underhill ground and being unable
+at their Underhill ground and being unable to

-to renew its lease, the Club have now moved to a
+renew its lease, the Club moved in 2013, to a new

-new purpose stadium at the Hive Complex.
-The
+purpose stadium at the Hive Complex.
+The complex

 Thanks to Mikey Cleave for